arvidn/libtorrent/docs/manual.rst

 ``total_download`` and ``total_upload`` are the total number of bytes downloaded and uploaded to and from all torrents. ``total_payload_download`` and ``total_payload_upload`` are the same thing but where only the payload is considered.

+``total_redundant_bytes`` is the number of bytes that has been received more than once.
+This can happen if a request from a peer times out and is requested from a different peer, and then received again from the first one.
+To make this lower, increase the ``request_timeout`` and the ``piece_timeout`` in the session settings.

+``total_failed_bytes`` is the number of bytes that was downloaded which later failed the hash-check.

 ``num_peers`` is the total number of peer connections this session has.
 This includes incoming connections that still hasn't sent their handshake or outgoing connections